positivefx/positivefx/README.md

 </div>

 ---
-👀 I’m interested in become a jack of all trades in different languages.
+👀 I’m interested in become a jack of all trades in different javascript framworks and libraries.

 🌱 I’m currently learning **Python and React Native**